xybu/cs590-map/testbed_mapping_v2/README.md

         then this PM is not needed.
 Unneeded PMs are usually eliminated in the earliest rounds.
 Some further
         thoughts:
          1. Note that there is chance that an unneeded PM may not be eliminated because of the CPU estimation.
-We can improve this part by removing the PM and see if other PMs are stressed.
-If not then we remove it.
-Otherwise we bring it back and set it "sticky". **TODO**.
+We change it so that the PM is removed as long as its vhost weight can be covered by free CPU shares -- this could slightly stress other PMs and may NOT guarantee to produce best result.
+            Corner cases like this, however, are very hard to trigger.
+In practice this usually means the PM is removed earlier than when we used total weight.
+         2. If all PMs used are stressed and we have unused PMs the last removed PM will be brought back and set sticky.
-         2. We can use the heuristics we thought of before to determine if this step is needed.
-E.g., the min number of PMs needed -- but what if overloading PMs results in better edge cut? **TODO**.
+         3. We can use the heuristics we thought of before to determine if this step is needed.
+E.g., the min number of PMs needed (NOTE: THIS IS NOT TRUE!) -- but what if overloading PMs results in better edge cut? **TODO**.
      2. CPU share adjustment.
 We distinguish three situations:
          1. The least utilized PM. **TODO**.
 If not "sticky" then we bias towards eliminating it by __what__?
 If sticky then we treat it the same as any under-utilized PM.